Azure/iotedge/edgelet/doc/devguide.md

       Copy-Item .\edgelet\contrib\config\windows\config.yaml -Destination $env:IOTEDGE_HOMEDIR
       ```

-3. Update the Device Connection String in `config.yaml` to take the device connection string from your iot hub.
+3. Update the Primary Connection String in `config.yaml` to take the device connection string from your iot hub.
 To Create a device in IoT Hub - Please see [Quickstart](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux?view=iotedge-2020-11)

-4. In Linux, Make sure $USER is added to docker group ( Make sure Moby-Engine is installed in your machine by following instructions [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2020-11#install-a-container-engine))
+4. In Linux, Make sure $USER is added to docker group

     Check if User is already part of the group
     ```sh